CEXTBurmawala/notes/programing_app/sso.md

 - This is the project name from the url

 identity_provider
-- Find the `SingleSignOnService` tag and copy the `location` variable which should be a URL that ends in SAML.
+- Find the `SingleSignOnService` tag and copy the `location` variable which should be a URL.
+This should always be the one with `HTTP-Redirect` in the `binding` tag.

 domain
 - This can be be multiple domains.